jcurry/ZenPacks.skills1st.snmpExtend/README.rst

 ==========

 The ZenPack has the following relevant files:
     * __init__.py adds an snmpCommand relationship to the standard code for OperatingSystem relations.
-It also ensures that realtions are rebuilt when this ZenPack is installed / removed.
+It also ensures that relations are rebuilt when this ZenPack is installed / removed.
     * snmpExtend.py defines the new component type and defines the relation with the standard os object.